mdn/serviceworker-cookbook/strategy-embedded-fallback/README.md

 # Offline fallback
-The recipe provides a service worker serving a default offline fallback in case of missing resource.
+The recipe provides a service worker serving an embedded content fallback in case of missing resources.

 ## Difficulty
 Intermediate